 Scientists are still debating.
 One leading theory is that dreams act as a sort of mental housekeeping: They help us process the important and often the more troubling experiences and emotions of our day.
-"Generally you don't dream about your trip to the store to buy milk.
-You dream about the big deadline or the fight you had with your spouse," says Winter.
+"Generally you don't dream about your trip to the store bout the big deadline or the fight yo had with your spouse," says Winter.
 Significant happy events are processed, too.
 Pregnant women have particularly vivid dreams about babies.
 "It seems clear that whatever preoccupies us during the day finds its way into our dreams at night," concludes Zadra.